 In conclusion, our work explores the spectral dynamics of the resonant interaction of a low-energy electron with a strong light field.
 With the help of analytical models and numerical simulations, we find new spectral features appearing as the interaction evolves.
 Particularly, we report a confinement of the electron spectrum induced by the curvature of the electron dispersion which is not accessible for fast electrons.
-Tunable with the help of the optical field parameters, effective trap widths ranging from few tens to few hundreds electron volts can be achieved.
-Our findings can be highly useful for electron manipulation.
+Tunable with the help of the optical field parameters, effective trap widths ranging from few tens to few hundred electron volts can be achieved.
+Our findings can be highly useful for quantum coherent electron manipulation.
 First, a confinement to only a few energy sidebands in the Bragg regime offers a natural truncation of the infinite Hilbert space of the multi-level Rabi ladder, allowing for adiabatic eliminations that enable us to get rid of undesired sidebands and higher-order photon transitions.
 Second, the finite Hilbert space as a synthetic spatial dimension can be then of aid for carrying out quantum simulations and computations utilizing coherent laser-electron interactions, as proposed recently for fast electrons~\cite{pan2022synthetic}.
-Finally, the dynamical confinement in the low-energy regime can help controlling the maximum energy transfer for laser-driven charged-particle acceleration, the minimum bunching size of an electron beam and the maximum photon energy produced in free-electron radiation. \\
+Finally, the dynamical confinement in the low-energy regime can help to control the maximum energy transfer for laser-driven charged-particle acceleration, the minimum bunching size of an electron beam and the maximum photon energy produced in free-electron radiation.

-The authors acknowledge Martin Koz\'ak, Bin Zhang and Ido Kaminer for useful discussions.
+The authors acknowledge Martin Koz\'ak, Bin Zhang, Ido Kaminer and Peter Hommelhoff for useful discussions.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement No 853393-ERC-ATTIDA.
-We also acknowledge the Helen Diller Quantum Center at the Technion for their support.
+We also acknowledge the Helen Diller Quantum Center at the Technion for partial financial support.